 Fair Territory vs. Foul Territory

-Whether the kickball lands in fair territory or foul territory influences the result of that play.
-The kickball is determined to be fair or foul once it stops rolling or when a fielder touches it.
+Whether the baseball lands in fair territory or foul territory influences the result of that play.
+The baseball is determined to be fair or foul once it stops rolling or when a fielder touches the baseball.
 There are several rules associated with the foul lines.

 Touching The Lines